Caleb Carr, 1955-2024

 Caleb Carr is gone at 68.
 The military historian and author of The Alienist crime drama series, died of cancer on May 23.

 I liked his gritty historical crime fiction about the mean streets of New York City in the 1890s.
-Not a great writer perhaps, but The Alienist, his magnum opus, is a real page turner and is based on a brilliant historical-fictional premise, terrific characters (including historical figures like J.P.
-Morgan and a somewhat muted Theodore Roosevelt), and deep psychological understanding and insight.
+Time will tell if he will be considered an important writer, but The Alienist, his magnum opus, is a real page turner and is based on a brilliant historical-fictional premise, terrific characters (including historical figures like J.P.
+Morgan and a somewhat muted Theodore Roosevelt).
+It also evinces deep psychological understanding and insight.
 It was an international best seller in 1994.
 An abusive childhood at the hands of his father, the Beat generation editor and convicted killer, Lucien Carr, likely made him the distinctive—unique—if eccentric figure he became.

 Carr tended to overwrite, in my opinion, and yet his style is not oppressive.
 It gallops like a runaway horse in the Bowery.
 His writing has more in common with Sir Arthur Conan Doyle and other 19th century storytellers than it does with more modern authors, like his father’s hipster pals.
 Like Nietzsche, he deals with the budding world of modernity, but he does not feel comfortable with the brave new world, and the late 19th century of Jacob Riss and Maggie of the Streets serves him well as a dark, in between time.1 Like Holmes’s gas lit London, Carr’s early electrified New York is modern enough for reason and science to eventually triumph, but his world of inner and outer landscapes is more realistic than those earlier stories, darker, more problematic.
 He gives us more of the city’s shadow than sunshine.
 Still, it is no coincidence he was approached by the estate of Conan Doyle to write a new Sherlock Holmes adventure.
 The result was The Italian Secretary (2009).